kevin-montrose/Jil/README.md

 Subsequent invocations will be much faster, so if a consistently fast runtime is necessary in your code you may want to "prime the pump" with an earlier "throw away" serialization.

+The suggested way to use Jil is with the generic `JSON.Serialize` method, however a slightly slower `JSON.SerializeDynamic` method is also available which does not require types to be known at compile time.  `SerializeDynamic` always does a few extra lookups and branhches when compared to `Serialize`, and the first invocation for a given type will do a small amount of additiona code generation.

 Note, at this time Jil **does not** include a JSON _deserializer_.

 ## Supported Types